crossbario/autobahn-js/README.md

   * [ws](http://einaros.github.io/ws/)
   * [crypto-js](https://www.npmjs.org/package/crypto-js)

+To install NodeJS (here shown for Ubuntu):

+   sudo apt-get install nodejs nodejs-legacy npm

 SCons is a Python based build tool, so you will need [Python](http://python.org/) as well.

 Taschenmesser is an SCons toolbelt also written in Python.
+To install Taschenmesser:

+   sudo pip install --upgrade taschenmesser[aws,svg]

 Set environment variables (here shown for Windows):